 - 3.D.1.
 The institution provides student support services suited to the needs of its student populations.

 - 3.D.2.
 The institution provides for learning support and preparatory instruction to address the academic needs of its students.
 It has a process for directing entering students to courses and programs for which the students are adequately prepared.

 - 3.D.3.
 The institution provides academic advising suited for its offerings and the needs of its students.

 - 3.D.4.
 The institution provides to students and instructors the infrastructure and resources necessary to support effective learning and teaching (technological infrastructure, scientific laboratories, libraries, performance spaces, clinical practice sites, and museum collections, as appropriate to the institution’s offerings).

 The institution demonstrates responsibility for the quality of its educational programs, learning environments, and support services, and it evaluates their effectiveness for student learning through processes designed to promote continuous improvement.

-- The institution demonstrates responsibility for the quality of its educational programs.
+- 4.A.
+The institution ensures the quality of its educational offerings.

-- The institution demonstrates a commitment to educational improvement through ongoing attention to retention, persistence, and completion rates in its degree and certificate programs.
+- 4.C.
+The institution pursues educational improvement through goals and strategies that improve retention, persistence and completion rates in its degree and certificate programs.

 The institution’s resources, structures, and processes are sufficient to fulfill its mission, improve the quality of its educational offerings, and respond to future challenges and opportunities.
 The institution plans for the future.

-- The institution’s resource base supports its current educational programs and its plans for maintaining and strengthening their quality in the future.
+- 5.B.
+The institution’s resource base supports its educational offerings and its plans for maintaining and strengthening their quality in the future.

-- The institution engages in systematic and integrated planning.
+- 5.C.
+The institution engages in systematic and integrated planning and improvement.

-- The institution works systematically to improve its performance.
+- 5.C.6.
+The institution implements its plans to systematically improve its operations and student outcomes.